Elifelete/Elifelete/README.md

 - 😄 can you call me by eli
 - ⚡ my main objective is to positively impact society through technology
+- :computer: Html, Css, Javascript, Node
-- :speech_balloon: ask me about html, css, javascript
+- :speech_balloon: ask me about: tech, games, movies
 <br>

 Thanks for reading